estruyf/blog-content/content/posts/2021-04-11-devhack-using-raycast-to-speed-up-my-productivity.md

 Many people use Alfred, and I have been using Alfred since I had my first Macbook.
 The biggest advantage of these applications is that you can quickly search your apps or execute tasks.
 What differentiates Raycast is that it is free, and it is straightforward to add custom scripts.
 You can write these scripts in `bash`, `python`, `nodejs`, and more.

-{{< blockquote type="Important" text="They listen to feedback.
+{{< blockquote type="important" text="They listen to feedback.
 I submitted feedback about the font size.
 In my opinion, it was a bit too small.
 In less than a week, the Raycast team released an update with this functionality implemented.
 Not only that, the team even sent an email thanking me for the feedback. ❤️" >}}

 ## How I got interested